zuperzonic1/StatikAi---Landing-page/README.md

-# Getting Started with Create React App
+# StatikAI - Landing page
-A simple landing page for a company called StatikAI
+A simple landing page for a company called StatikAI using React and bootstrap